thestar19/act/README.md

 NOTE: Currently not compatible with Apple Silicon (ARM).
 This project relies on Docker which has not been ported to Apple Silicon yet.

-If you are running Windows, download the [latest release](https://github.com/nektos/act/releases/latest) and add the binary into your PATH.
+If you are running on Windows, download the [latest release](https://github.com/nektos/act/releases/latest) and add the binary into your PATH.
 If you are using [Chocolatey](https://chocolatey.org/) then run:
 `choco install act-cli`